 I understand that the books are being distributed at Orientation, but what if I don’t attend Orientation?

-All new students are expected to attend Orientation and read the book prior to their arrival on campus.
+All first-year students are expected to attend Orientation and read the book prior to their arrival on campus.
 If you are unable to attend Orientation, you should purchase the book and be prepared to discuss it upon your arrival on campus.

 Will I be tested on the book?

 You will not be tested on the book or your knowledge of its contents.
-However, new students will be expected to participate in a book discussion during Welcome Week.
+However, first-year students will be expected to participate in a book discussion during Welcome Week.
 In addition, a number of first-year classes will be using this book as a point of discussion during the academic year.
 Finally, the Common Book will be a hub for conversations, events, and other learning opportunities across the entire university community throughout the year.